- What is edible ink?

 1. What is edible ink?

-Edible ink is essentially edible frosting (edible coloring) that is engineered
+Edible ink is essentially edible coloring that is formulated and engineered

-to be printed onto edible paper, also known as frosting sheets.
+to be printed onto edible paper, also known as frosting sheets or wafer sheets.
 Edible ink

-printing allows cake decorators to inexpensively be able to produce digital
+printing allows cake decorators to inexpensively produce digital

 images from customer photos or other designs in a way that can be applied

-onto the cake.
-The way this works is that the cartridges of the printer are
+to a cake.
+The way this works is that the cartridges of the printer (food grade cartridge containers) are

 filled with edible ink, and this edible ink gets jetted onto the edible paper